DH-SouthernAfrica/Capacity-Building/README.md

 #  Introducing Digital Humanities

-The project aims to provide groundwork for introducing newcommers to some of the many field of Digital Humanities & open-science.
+The project aims to provide groundwork for introducing newcommers to some of the many fields of Digital Humanities & open-science.

 This will be done by:
 * Creating a github website & repository for introducing newcommers.